Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 The Best Galveston Ghost Tour

-The haunted legends ghost tour from Segcity Galveston can give you a taste of all the best that haunted Galveston has to offer.
+The haunted legends ghost tour from Segcity Galveston can give you a taste of all the best haunted Galveston has to offer.
 As you pass by each of these spots on your Galveston ghost tour, you will hear incredible stories of tragedy, disaster, and crime.

 You will feel the ghostly presence of the spirits of pirates, heartbroken lovers, Native Americans, and lost orphans right beside you as you travel through the city.